Although undeniably one of the most talented male seiyuu of his generation, Tasuku Hatanaka is still working towards reaching the top in the industry.

 It starts off on a bright tone, then goes into the depths of darkness and tries to soften it up with a sweet, self-penned song.

-This unpredictability of the release, and the experiments with creating more complex and extremely layered instrumentals, stood out for me and shed a different light over Tasuku Hatanaka’s career as a solo artist.
+This unpredictability of the release, and the experiments with creating more complex and extremely layered instrumentals, stood out for me and shed a different light on Tasuku Hatanaka’s career as a solo artist.

 While HISTORY was still to be released, Lantis announced in sequence the releases of 2 additional singles still in 2020.